Artistry for the Athlete

 Jenie has worked with numerous competitive figure skaters from various skating clubs/rinks throughout WA, and works closely with their skate coaches, to develop their skaters' quality of movement through dance instruction.
-She is the resident ballet/dance instructor for figure skaters at Sno-King Renton and also offers both private and group class instruction @ Young EduArts Studio where she teaches private lessons and also large group instruction in Issaquah.
-Jenie has been the guest ballet instructor for Sno-King Renton's off-ice training program along with guest teaching for summer camps and skating clubs (Sno King Renton, Cascade Valley Figure Skating Club, Tri Cities Figure Skating Club offering ballet/dance workshops.
-She also trained the Skyline High Dance Team in technique classes during their summer camp/competition season.
+She is the owner/instructor of Young EduArts Studio where she teaches private lessons and also large group instruction in Issaquah.
+Jenie is the resident ballet instructor @ Sno King Renton's off-ice training program along with guest teaching for summer camps and skating clubs (Sno King Renton, Cascade Valley Figure Skating Club, Tri Cities Figure Skating Club).
+Alongside teaching figure skaters, Jenie enjoys learning figure skating for herself, as an adult recreational skater @ Sno King Renton.

 Jenie holds a Bachelor of Arts in Early Childhood Education and Family Studies through the University of Washington.
 She furthers her professional development in dance education through the National Dance Education Organization (OPDI) and attending workshops such as Pacific Northwest Ballet Teacher's Seminar.
 Jenie is a member of the National Dance Education Organization and Dance Educators Association of Washington.

 Jenie comes a from a family of Tae Kwon Do Masters on her father's side and her mother (Young In Lee) was a traditional Korean folk dancer specializing in the Buchaechum (fan dance).
 She began her movement and flexibility training, starting at the age of 4, with the Korean martial art form of Tae Kwon Do.
 She trained under her father who is a World Tae Kwon Do Federation 9th Degree Black belt Master.
 Jenie holds a World Tae Kwon Do Federation 1st Degree Black Belt and was also an instructor for her father's Tae Kwon Do schools.